 Who were the Székelys?

 The Székely question is a touchy one and ignoring it just makes things worse.
 Fortunately, there are more than a few Romanian friends of mine who think the Székelys are not a threat but rather an asset in Romania.
-Indeed, just like German Saxons, the Székelys are contributing a lot to their present country’s heritage and just like to the Hungarian nation.
-Hopefully, their problems can be solved in the 21st century, unlike in the 16th or 17th centuries.
+Indeed, just like German Saxons, the Székelys are contributing a lot to their present country’s heritage, and similarly to the entire Hungarian nation.
+Hopefully, their problems can be solved in the European Union, unlike in the 16th or 17th centuries.

 Here is a Székely soldier’s dance: https://www.youtube.com/watch?v=97-xs8IN9Wc

 And here are more Székely dances, enjoy them:

 You can find very good and archeologically correct drawings in the book of Somogyi Győző below: he is not only a talented artist but also a reenactor who uses sources so as to depict the soldiers very precisely.

 The Székelys, these tough mountain people were tending their lands and lived in strict communities but in time of war, they were mostly soldiers and they traditionally guarded the mountains and their passes.
 In the 16th century, many of them decided to become a peasant and pay taxes instead of the hard life of a soldier.